haimgoldfisher/Multi-KernelGAN/README.md

-Here's a more professional version of the README, maintaining all stages and details:
+Sure!
+Here's the full updated README with the necessary enhancements:

 ---